MediaComem/comem-archidep/ex/render-database-deployment.md

 its tables up.
 As you did in the first Todolist tutorial, you will be running the `todolist.sql` script on the database, albeit remotely.

-> :books: The script is a bit different because than the previous one because of
+> :books: The script is a bit different than the previous one because of two
-> two factors: First, we are using PostgreSQL instead of MySQL.
-Second, we do
+> factors.
+First, we are using PostgreSQL instead of MySQL.
+Second, we do not
-> not need to create a database.
-As a matter of fact, this script is a bit
+> need to create a database.
+As a matter of fact, this script is a bit simpler
-> simpler than the previous one.
+> than the previous one.

 Go back to your terminal and make sure you are in your repository and on the `docker-postgres` branch: